taylorjg/TennisScoreboard/README.md

 * ~~Show correct game points (e.g. 15, 30, 40 instead of 1, 2, 3)~~
 * ~~Support the ability to enter a series of points and then click a button to replay them~~
 * ~~Use RxJS to replay the points~~
+* Use a form to present the replay points feature
+* Add form validation
+* Add the ability to cancel the replay of points
+* When points are being replayed, disable all buttons except Cancel

 #### Screenshot of Phase 1